bobko69/8PortLEDDistro/DMX_Output.md

 This video has more detail about DMX and the xlights set up: (https://youtube.com/watch?v=aNw_iXwn4mw&si=04DVH85MfxVccUhA)

 ## Hardware setup
-You can make a DMX cable with the XY-485 a TTL to RS485 addaptor.
-This addaptor is avialable on amazon and aliexpress.
+You can make a DMX cable with the XY-485 a TTL to RS485 adapter.
+This adapter is avialable on amazon and aliexpress.

 <img src="./img/XY-485_both_outlines_sm.png" width="400">